 - How much to sell it?

-- How to test your product idea before actually making the product?
+- How do you test if your product idea works?

-But even if you have this data available, still the most important is to know if your idea for a product will sell, before you actually make the product, and this is what I will explain below.
+But even if you have this data available, the most important is to know if your idea for a product will sell before you make the product, and this is what I will explain below.

-When I thought of creating an SEO eBook and sell it through my blog, I was not sure if this is something my readers (and community), will be willing to purchase.
-After all, there are hundreds of SEO resources that are available for Free.
+When I thought of selling an online course through my blog, I was unsure if my readers (and community) would be willing to purchase.

 So, what I did to test my idea was the following:

-- I created a sales page for my ebook (that is similar to the one you see now).
+- I created a sales page for my course (that is similar to the one you see now).

-I know that this is not the best user experience but it helped me answer a lot of questions and gave me the energy and power to create a 300+ pages ebook.
+I know that this is not the best user experience, but it helped me answer a lot of questions and gave me the energy and power to create my first online course.

-The bottom line is this: Make your research, find an idea and test it.
-If the test is successful, proceed to the implementation, if not start the process again.
+The bottom line is this: Do your research, find an idea, and test it.
+If the test is successful, proceed to the implementation.
+If not, start the process again.